 The major reason to move to SIP trunking is operational cost savings.
 Gartner estimates that SIP trunking offers savings of up to 50 percent when compared with traditional phone services.
 By replacing the need for confusing ISDN circuits and bypassing traditional PSTN phone lines, SIP trunking maximises Return on Investment.
 A SIP-VoIP solution can usually be expected to pay for itself within 12 months and long-term financial savings will also be evident through the increase in productivity given to the business.
 SIP trunking delivers savings in the following ways:

 - Free calls between offices.
 SIP providers route calls between your offices over either a private network you may be running or the internet.
 Free calling between offices can be a huge cost-saver for businesses, especially those with locations in multiple countries.

 - Better rates, particularly for international calls: Businesses can save as much as 75 percent on international calls with SIP trunking.

-Business use cases for SIP
+Business Use Cases for Telstra SIP Connect

 SIP is an enabling technology.

 A SIP solution can be used in many business use cases including:

 - re-thinking communication channels between a head office and branches to take advantage of lower costs